Isiah Kiner-Falefa Player Props: Yankees vs. Dodgers

-The New York Yankees, including Isiah Kiner-Falefa and his .513 slugging percentage in past 10 games, including four extra-base hits but no homers), take on starting pitcher Michael Grove and the Los Angeles Dodgers at Dodger Stadium, Saturday at 7:15 PM ET.
+Isiah Kiner-Falefa -- with a slugging percentage of .410 in his past 10 games, including three extra-base hits -- will be in action for the New York Yankees against the Los Angeles Dodgers, with Bobby Miller on the hill, on June 4 at 7:10 PM ET.

-He had a hitless performance in his most recent game (0-for-4) against the Dodgers.
+In his last game he had a hitless showing (0-for-4) against the Dodgers.

 Isiah Kiner-Falefa Game Info & Props vs. the Dodgers